 It also includes a second 4G playing pitch and multi-purpose usage of space to cater for different activities on match and non-match days to support income generation.
 Pairc Uí Chaoimh is now the first stadium in Ireland within a municipal park, the Marina Park.

-The project, supported by its owner, Cork County GAA Board, and Cork City Council, developer of The Marina Park; was undertaken by Malachy Walsh and Partners and won out in the flagship category of the eighth annual Engineers Ireland Excellence Awards, held in association with ESB, at a ceremony in the InterContinental Hotel in Dublin.
+The project, supported by its owner, Cork County GAA Board, and Cork City Council, developer of The Marina Park; was undertaken by Malachy Walsh and Partners and won out in the flagship category of the eighth annual Engineers Ireland Excellence Awards, held in association with ESB.
 The Engineering Project of the Year category is sponsored by Transport Infrastructure Ireland and is voted for by a panel of judges and the public.

 Speaking about the development, Seamus Kelly Managing Director, Malachy Walsh and Partners, said: “Pairc Uí Chaoimh is a long-established sports ground with a unique heritage, but by 2013 it was clear it required extensive redevelopment if it was to continue as a venue for major games and concerts.
 The work we have undertaken with our partners over the last few years has been a huge endeavour, but one that has culminated in a modern facility that has the capacity to host multiple forms of revenue-generating activities to support the region.
 Now an impressive state-of-the-art facility situated on the banks of the River Lee, it is set to provide a wonderful player and spectator experience for many years to come and we are thrilled to have the project recognised by the public and the Engineers Ireland judges.”